Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrFabric.md

 ```

 ### -Name
-Specifies the name of the Azure Site Recovery Fabric.
+Search for the ASR fabric by the name of the fabric.

 ```yaml
 Type: String